tangrams/cinnabar-style-no-labels/README.md

 Using Tangram and Mapzen's Vector tiles inside the popular [Leaflet](http://leafletjs.com) mapping framework is easy.
 We'll make it even easier soon to do this via a Leaflet [provider](https://github.com/leaflet-extras/leaflet-providers), but in the meantime...

-1. Update your copy of the scene file on [line 453](https://github.com/tangrams/cinnabar-style-no-labels/blob/gh-pages/cinnabar-style-no-labels.yaml#L453) to reference the API key you created in Step 3 in the **Sign up** section above.
+1. Update your copy of the scene file on [line 453](https://github.com/tangrams/cinnabar-style/blob/gh-pages/cinnabar-style.yaml#L453) to reference the API key you created in Step 3 in the **Sign up** section above.
 `url:  //vector.mapzen.com/osm/all/{z}/{x}/{y}.topojson?api_key=vector-tiles-{your-api-key-here}`
-2. Reference the [index-demo.html](index-demo.html) file in any of the style repos for how to configure Leaflet with Tangram and the scene file (e.g.: [Cinnabar](http://github.com/tangrams/cinnabar-style-no-labels)).
+2. Reference the [index-demo.html](index-demo.html) file in any of the style repos for how to configure Leaflet with Tangram and the scene file (e.g.: [Cinnabar](http://github.com/tangrams/cinnabar-style)).
 3. Looking for a more sophisticated implementation that includes basic search?
 The main [index.html](index.html) file has a more real world example.
 4. Need help testing your map locally?
 See the README in each repo.
 5. Wondering where to host your map?
 Make a public repo on Github (or fork ours!) and enjoy their [GitHub Pages](https://pages.github.com) to github.io magic dance.

 ### Tangram resources

-1. [Procedural Cartography with Tangram](https://github.com/mapzen/presentations/tree/master/08-2015-JSGEO) Patricio's presentation notes from [JS.Geo](http://www.jsgeo.com) metope last month.
+1. [Procedural Cartography with Tangram](https://github.com/mapzen/presentations/tree/master/08-2015-JSGEO) Patricio's presentation notes from [JS.Geo](http://www.jsgeo.com) metope in August 2015.
 2. [Walkthrough: Make a map with Tangram](https://mapzen.com/documentation/tangram/walkthrough/) by Rhonda on Mapzen's documentation team.

 ### To run locally